neo-project/neo-devpack-dotnet/src/Neo.SmartContract.Testing/README.md

 ### Fee watcher

 It is possible to check the fee being used between multiple calls using the `FeeWatcher` class.
-To do this you can call the `CreateFeeWatcher` method of `TestEngine` or directly use the `FeeConsumed` property.
+To do this you can call the `CreateFeeWatcher` method of `TestEngine` or directly use the `GasConsumed` property.

 #### Example of use